 Pros of U.S. Bank Loans

 - No prepayment or origination fees: You won’t incur any application or origination fees when applying for or receiving your personal loan through U.S. Bank.
-As of June 2020, there aren’t any penalties for prepaying your loan, either.
+There aren’t any penalties for paying off your loan early, either.
 You can pay any amount extra toward your balance at any time.

 - Small minimum loan amount: While some lenders like SoFi or Peerform require you to take out at least $4,000-5,000, U.S. Bank allows you to borrow as little as $100 through its Simple Loan, and as little as $1,000 with its traditional personal loan.

-- Generous AutoPay discount available: You may be able to save up to 2% on loans of $5,000 or more when you set up AutoPay through your U.S. Bank personal checking or savings account.
+- Generous AutoPay discount available: You may be able to save up to 0.5% on loans of $5,000 or more when you set up autopay through your U.S. Bank personal checking or savings account.

 Cons of U.S. Bank Loans

 - Some borrowers will need to visit a branch in person: While many borrowers will be able to complete the process entirely online, others may need to go into a local U.S. Bank branch in order to close their loan.

-- No prequalification: While some banks will allow you to prequalify for a loan with a soft credit inquiry before proceeding with your official application, this isn’t an option at U.S. Bank.
+- No prequalifications: While some banks will allow you to prequalify for a loan with a soft credit inquiry before proceeding with your official application, this isn’t an option at U.S. Bank.
 You’ll have to apply and trigger a hard credit check to see if you qualify.

-- Late fee: U.S. Bank charges a late fee for loans paid more than five days late, whereas there are several online-only lenders that don’t charge late fees.
+- Late fee: U.S. Bank charges a late fee for loans paid five days late or more, whereas several online-only lenders don’t charge late fees at all.